 The Shark Handvac only has one power setting, so it’s straightforward to operate.
 The button for this is easy to reach when holding the cleaner.
 This is important, as you’ll need to switch it on and off regularly to maximise the short battery run-time.

 For a handheld vacuum, it has a reasonable 0.45 litre dust capacity.
 This may sound small, but it’s not far off the 0.5 litres you get from a Samsung Jet 90 Pet, which is a full-size cordless stick vacuum cleaner.
+We tend to find that anything above 0.4 litres is plenty for spot cleaning – especially as you’ll probably empty it after each use anyway.

 There’s no HEPA filter with the Shark Handvac, which is disappointing for a pet vacuum.
 A HEPA filter is more effective at containing dust and pet dander, so it’s a good choice for people with animals and allergies.
-The more expensive WV200UK uses this premium filter.
+The more expensive WV200UK uses this filter.

 Emptying and Cleaning